What are database services?

 There are two major database offerings within AWS.
-The first is RDS, which is designed to house relational databases.
-The second is DynamoDB which is for non-relational databases.
+The first is RDS (Relational Database Services) is designed to house relational databases and the second, DynamoDB is for non-relational databases.

 RDS (Relational Database Service)